ELEKTRONN/ELEKTRONN/doc/Installation.rst

 		root = /usr/local/cuda-7.5/

+    ..
+Note::
+      1. If you want to use the command line option of ``elektronn-train`` to select a GPU device you can leave out setting a device value here
-	The linker option disables garbage collection.
+      2. The linker option disables garbage collection.
 This increases GPU-RAM usage but gives a significant performance boost.
 If you run out of GPU-RAM, remove this option (or set it to ``cvm``).

-    ..
-Note::
-      If you want to use the command line option of ``elektronn-train`` to select a GPU device you can leave out setting a device value here

   * You might be interested into using cuDNN which is an optimised CUDA library for CNNs (`theano's instructions <http://www.deeplearning.net/software/theano/library/sandbox/cuda/dnn.html?highlight=cudnn>`_).